Everything we know about the iPhone 7

 It’s unlikely that Apple would take away one of its two iPhones with different screen sizes.

-So far, just about every rumour indicates that the iPhone 7 won't look that much different than the iPhone 6 and 6s, including rumours from 9to5Mac and case leaks from notorious gadget leaks Steve Hemmerstoffer.
+So far, rumors indicate that the iPhone 7 won’t look that much different than the iPhone 6 and 6s.

-Most recently, leaked schematics of the alleged iPhone 7 make it look almost identical to the iPhone 6/6s generation.
+According to 9to5Mac, the “iPhone 7 body will appear very similar to the design used for the iPhone 6 and 6s, with two significant exceptions.”
+Those exceptions include a flat camera module compared to the bulging camera that’s currently sticking out of the iPhone 6 generation, and redesigned antenna bands.

+Indeed, case leaks posted by notorious French gadget leaker Steve Hemmerstoffer on his site Nowhereelse.fr shows cases allegedly designed for the iPhone 7, which look a lot like cases designed for the iPhone 6 generation.
+And a recent prediction spotted by MacRumors from Ming Chi-Kuo also suggests the iPhone 7 won’t look all that different from the iPhone 6 generation.

+One of the main supposed reasons that Apple is ditching the headphone jack is to make the iPhone thinner, but we wouldn’t be surprised if the iPhone 7 is thinner for the sake of thinness.

+There’s a new dual-lens camera, but it might be exclusive to the bigger iPhone 7 Plus.

-The iPhone 7 Plus might come with a dual-lens camera, according to a report by the prominent Apple analyst Ming-Chi Kuo from KGI Securities (via MacRumors), but it's unclear if only the bigger model will have the new camera architecture.
+The iPhone 7 Plus might come with a dual-lens camera, according to a report by notorious Apple analyst Ming-Chi Kuo from KGI Securities obtained by MacRumors, but it’s unclear if only the bigger model will have the new camera architecture.

-Leaked images of a dual camera module apparently destined for the iPhone 7 came from a Taiwanese Apple Blog, Apple.Club.tw, and another set was also discovered by MacRumors.

 According to MacRumors, Apple is using a thinner camera module that would let the camera sit flush against the back.
 The protruding camera on the back of the iPhone 6 and 6s were a big complaint people had with the iPhone’s design.

-Yet, a leaked photo intercepted by AppleInsider suggests that the dual camera in the iPhone 7 Plus, or 'Pro' as some called it, will protrude.

 So far, Apple has used three main materials for the iPhone: plastic, glass, and metal.
-Now, the iPhone 7 might be dressed in mysterious 'new compound materials', according to DigiTimes.
-No one knows what these materials could be, or what they will look and feel like, but they will likely make the iPhone look and feel premium, if not, more premium than the current iPhone 6s' aluminium build.
+Now, the iPhone 7 might be dressed in mysterious “new compound materials”, according to DigiTimes.
+No one knows what these materials could be, or what they’ll look and feel like, but they’ll likely make the iPhone look and feel premium, if not, more premium than the current iPhone 6s’ aluminum build.

-A picture of the alleged iPhone 7's back, as well as the leaked schematics mentioned earlier, reveal three dots on the bottom of the device that look like the Smart Connector you'd find on the new iPad Pro.

-It's not entirely clear what a Smart Connector's role would be on an iPhone.
-On the iPad Pro, the Smart Connector lets you magnetically attach and connect the Smart Keyboard.
-Yet, the iPhone is too small to be a productivity machine like the iPad, so connecting a keyboard with the Smart Connector would be an odd choice.

 Those white plastic antenna bands you see on the top and bottom of the iPhone 6 and 6s (as well as the Plus models) might be gone in the iPhone 7, according to DigiTimes.

-The next iPhone might not have a headphone jack, according to Japanese Apple blog Mac Otakara (via Apple Insider), which could make your old pair of headphones with a 3.5mm connector obsolete.
+The next iPhone might not have a headphone jack, according to Japanese Apple blog Mac Otakara via Apple Insider, which could make your old pair ofc headphones with a 3.5mm connector obsolete.

-Leaked images of a case supposedly designed for the iPhone 7, as well the aforementioned leaked schematics, also suggest the headphone jack will be missing in the iPhone 7.

-If the rumours are true, Apple and other audio hardware companies would probably sell adapters so you can connect your old 3.5mm headphones to the iPhone's Lightning port.
+If the rumors are true, Apple and other audio hardware companies would probably sell adapters so you can connect your old 3.5mm headphones to the iPhone’s Lightning port.

 A second speaker might reside where the old 3.5mm used to be, according to a Barclay’s report obtained by MacRumors.